SoftwareHeritage/swh-fuse/benchmark/README.md

 # 2025-06-20 Detecting languages in TheStackV2, over 2000 mounts in parallel

+## 🍿 SWH architectural take-aways

+ * `swh-fuse` itself is still as slow you can expect from a python-based FUSE, but it's still mostly waiting:
+ * `swh-graph-grpc-server` latency could be better if it was hosted on a machine with enough storage to hold its files locally (5.5TB), and that could make a difference.
+ * then it's all about how much thoughput can be expected from storage/objstorage
+ * node-local digestmap is very fast, and for the complete archive could allow to bypass the storage layer if we have ~1.5TB storage on worker nodes.

 ## 🏭 Setting

 As part of [GRICAD's new cluster test campaign](https://gricad-doc.univ-grenoble-alpes.fr/hpc/kraken_freeride/),